-As with any service, the cost for reprogramming your key fob will match the going rate in your area.
+As with any service, the cost for reprogramming your key fob will match the going rate in your area but make sure you are getting a fair price.
 If one location seems too pricey, get a quote from another service provider to compare.

 Why you might need to program a key fob

 Reprogramming a key fob isn’t something most people do every day.
 On occasion, however, you might find yourself needing to.
 Why?
 For several reasons.
 You might need to reprogram a key fob if, as stated above, it’s wearing down over time and malfunctioning.
 If your fob fell in some water, for example, it may not be working as it should.
 If you’ve lost your key fob, you also might need to program a different one to replace it.
 You can save a bit of money by reprogramming an older key fob you no longer use, and have that one replace the key you lost.
 Finally, if the battery has died in your fob, in some cases this can cause the key to lose its memory.
 When this happens, simply replacing the battery might not bring the key back to life and it will need to be programmed anew.

 A Dealership vs a Locksmith